LiquidPlayer/LiquidCore/README.md

 LiquidCore also provides a convenient way for Android developers to execute raw JavaScript inside of their apps, as iOS developers can already do natively with JavaScriptCore.

-LiquidCore is currently only available on Android, but will be ported to iOS.
+LiquidCore is currently only available on Android, but will be ported to iOS.  **EDIT**: LiquidCore now works on iOS, but is still experimental.
+You can build the framework using Carthage.
+From the `LiquidCoreiOS` directory, run `carthage build --no-skip-current`.
+Of course you can also build inside of XCode.
+Documentation is forthcoming and will be official in version 0.5.0.

 Version
 -------